namdarine/news_article_classification/Report.md

 Dec 17, 2023 ~ Jan 15, 2024

 ## Abstract
 In my university coursework, I embarked on implementing k-means clustering and an Artificial Neural Network (ANN) model using data I collected myself.
-During the process, I learned about a newly released model called Genemi on Google.
-Intrigued, I decided to compare k-means, Genemi, and GPT, all of which I had learned during class, using my collected data.
+During the process, I learned about a newly released model called Gemini on Google.
+Intrigued, I decided to compare k-means, Gemini, and GPT, all of which I had learned during class, using my collected data.

-Surprisingly, the Genemi model exhibited higher accuracy compared to k-means and GPT.
-This project report aims to provide insights into the performance of these three models in the context of text analysis, shedding light on the advancements brought by Genemi.
+Surprisingly, the Gemini model exhibited higher accuracy compared to k-means and GPT.
+This project report aims to provide insights into the performance of these three models in the context of text analysis, shedding light on the advancements brought by Gemini.

 ## Introduction
 ### Why I Built a Classification Model with Unsupervised Learning